Miguel Maestre: Career

 In 2019, Maestre competed in the sixteenth season of Dancing with the Stars, where he was paired with Megan Wragg.
 He was first to be eliminated.

 In 2020, Maestre won the sixth season of I'm A Celebrity...Get Me Out of Here!
 Australia.

+In October 2023, Network 10 announced that Maestre would host the forthcoming revival of the cooking competition show Ready Steady Cook Australia, which would air at 7:30pm on Friday nights.